 Treat yours with care and brush them gently.
 If you break them or lose your retainers, call us immediately to arrange for a replacement.
 What happens if you don’t wear your retainer for a day?
-Not much, but you don’t want to give your teeth any time to slide back into malalignment and waste your time and energy from the orthodontic treatment.
+Not much, but you don’t want to give your teeth any time to slide back into misalignment.

 OTHER RECOMMENDATIONS FOR YOUR RETAINERS

 - You will notice your speech changes a little bit when you start wearing your retainers.
 Practice speaking and reading, or even singing out loud, to get used to the new appliance much faster.